aws/amazon-gamelift-plugin-unreal/README.md

 ## Prerequisites

 * Amazon GameLift plugin for Unreal download package.
-Download a zip file from [Amazon GameLift Getting Started](https://aws.amazon.com/gamelift/getting-started/).
-Or clone the plugin from the [Github repo](https://github.com/aws/amazon-gamelift-plugin-unreal)
+Download a zip file from [the GitHub Releases page](https://github.com/aws/amazon-gamelift-plugin-unreal/releases).
+Or clone the plugin from the [Github repo](https://github.com/aws/amazon-gamelift-plugin-unreal).
 * Microsoft Visual Studio 2019 or newer.
 * A source-built version of the Unreal Engine editor.
 Required to develop server build components for a multiplayer game.
 See the Unreal Engine documentation:
     * [Accessing Unreal Engine source code on GitHub](https://www.unrealengine.com/ue-on-github).
 Requires  GitHub and Epic Games accounts.